tyroguru/BPFTrace-hol/bpftrace.md

 ## The bpftrace language

-In this lab we will work through some of the key language features of bpftrace that you will need to be familiar with.
-It is not an exhaustive treatment of the language but just the key concepts.
+In this lab we will work through some of the key language features of bpftrace.
+It is not an exhaustive treatment of the language but rather the key concepts.
 I refer you to the [BPFTrace Reference Guide](https://github.com/iovisor/bpftrace/blob/master/docs/reference_guide.md) for details on all language features.

 **bpftrace** is a language that is specifically designed for tracing user and kernel software.
-As its primary purpose is to facilitate observation of software behaviour it provides a number of key language primitives that enable us to gain detailed insights into the real runtime behaviour of the code we write (which is rarely what we think it actually is!).
-In this section we will look at the key languagaep rimitives and some techniques which enable us to obtain fresh insights.
+Its primary purpose is to facilitate observation of software behaviour.
+As such, it provides a number of key language primitives that enable us to gain detailed insights into the real runtime behaviour of the code we write (which is rarely what we think it actually is!).
+In this section we will look at the key languagae primitives and some techniques which enable us to obtain fresh insights.

 ## Dynamic Tracing - So What!??

 A key attribute of bpftrace is its *dynamic* nature.
-To understand the myriad complexities and nuances of the execution profile of a modern software stack we tend to go through a cyclical process when reasoning about a systems behaviour (sometimes referred to as the 'Virtuous Circle'):
+To understand the myriad complexities and nuances of the execution profile of a modern software stack, we tend to go through a cyclical process when reasoning about a systems behaviour (sometimes referred to as the 'Virtuous Circle'):

-1. Form a hypothesis based upon our current understanding.
+1. Form a hypothesis based upon our current understanding
 1. Gather data / evidence to prove or disprove our hypothesis
-1. Analyse data.
+1. Analyse data
-1. Rinse and Repeat until satisfaction is achieved.
+1. Repeat until satisfaction is achieved

 The "problem" with the above sequence is that modifying software to generate the trace data and re-running experiments tends to dominate the time (step 2).
 In production it is often impossible to install such debug binaries and even on anything but trivial development systems it can be painful to do this.
-In addition to this we rarely capture the data that we need the first time around and it often takes many iterations to gather all the data we ned to debug a problem.
+In addition to this, we rarely capture the data that we need the first time around and it often takes many iterations to gather all the data we ned to debug a problem.

 bpftrace solves these problems by allowing us to dynamically modify our system to capture arbitrary data without modifying any code.
-As modifying the system is so easy to do we can very quickly iterate through different hypothesis and gain novel insights about systemic behaviour in very short periods of time.
+As modifying the system is so easy to do, we can very quickly iterate through different hypothesis and gain novel insights about systemic behaviour in very short periods of time.

 ## Action Blocks

 bpftrace scripts are made up of one or more *Action Blocks*.
-An action block has 3 parts:
+An action block contains 3 parts:

 * **A probe**: this is a place of interest where we interrupt the executing thread.
-There are numerous probe types but examples include the location of a function (e.g., strcmp(3)), an event such as a performance counter overflow event or a periodic timer.
+There are numerous probe types but examples include the location of a function (e.g., strcmp(3)), an event such as a performance counter overflow event, or a periodic timer.
 The key point here is that this is somewhere where we can collect data.
 * **An optional predicate** (sometimes called a *filter*).
 This is a logical condition which allows us to decide if we are interested in recording data for this event.
 For example, is the current process named 'hhvm' or is the file we are writing to located in `/tmp`.
 * **Actions to record data** .
 Actions are numerous and mostly capture data that we are interested in.
-Examples of such actions may be recording the contents of a buffer, capturing a stack trace or simply printing the current time to stdout.
+Examples of such actions may be recording the contents of a buffer, capturing a stack trace, or simply printing the current time to stdout.

 ### Starter Example